PGWelch/speedregions/docs-pandoc.md

 	}

 In this case the tree is very small - it contains only one node.
-Generally speaking the tree will be a very large multi-level data structure.
+Generally speaking the tree will be a very large multi-level data structure with thousands or more nodes.

 This is an example *FeatureCollection* file
-- it is pure geoJson and corresponds to the *geoJson* field in the UncompiledSpeedRules file:
+- it is pure geoJson and corresponds to the *geoJson* field in the *UncompiledSpeedRules* file:

 	{
 		"type" : "FeatureCollection",